ssidhu1994/Ticket-Lifecycle-Examples/README.md

 </p>

 🎉Congratulations!
-You have created and resolved your first ticket!🎉
+You have completed the lab, created and resolved your first ticket!🎉